 Car Dependency

-I am currently working on a series of projects exploring the links between motor traffic and crime.
+I am currently working on a series of projects exploring the links between motor traffic and crime, and arguing how the emphasis placed on cul-de-sacs by the Secured By Design residential scheme (and the Crime Prevention through Environmental Design literature) harms community safety.

 Exploring the effect of motor traffic on street crime